George Maddison (footballer, born 1902)

 George Maddison (14 August 1902 – 18 May 1959) was an English footballer who played for Birtley Colliery, Tottenham Hotspur and Hull City.

 Football career

 Maddison began his career at Birtley Colliery before joining Tottenham Hotspur in 1922.
 He made a total of 41 appearances in all competitions for the White Hart Lane club between 1922 and 1923.

-Maddison, a commanding goalkeeper signed for Hull City in June 1924. and made his debut at home against Stockport County on 8 November 1924.
-He holds the second most league appearances for Hull City, with 430 league appearances for the club between 1924 and 1938.
+Maddison, a commanding goalkeeper signed for Hull City in June 1924 and made his debut at home against Stockport County on 8 November 1924 where he kept a clean sheet in a 3–0 win.
+He won the Third Division North title with Hull in 1932–33.
+He holds the second most league appearances for Hull City, with 430 league appearances for the club between 1924 and his retirement in 1938.